How to Silence Your Inner Critic (And Why It's Been Trying to Help You All Along)

 When the Inner Critic Is Actually a Trauma Response

 For many people, especially those with histories of complex trauma, emotional neglect, or high-criticism environments growing up, the inner critic is deeply entrenched.
-It can masquerade as high standards, perfectionism, or just "being realistic."
+It can masquerade as high standards, perfectionism, or just “being realistic”—or use harsh labels like “lazy” to shame and diminish your sense of self-worth, and it can also show up as emotional flashbacks and PTSD flashback symptoms.

-If your inner critic is constant, feels like a different voice than your own, or leaves you feeling genuinely worthless rather than just momentarily self-doubting, that's worth exploring with a trauma-informed therapist.
-What looks like an inner critic problem is often an attachment wound that needs more than a mindfulness app can offer.
+If your inner critic is constant, feels like a different voice than your own, or leaves you feeling genuinely worthless rather than just momentarily self-doubting, that’s worth exploring with a trauma-informed therapist.
+What looks like an inner critic problem is often an attachment wound that needs more than a mindfulness app can offer, especially for trauma survivors who are actively learning how to accept love after CPTSD.

 This is some of the most common work we do at Reclaim Therapy with clients in Horsham, Ambler, Blue Bell, Lansdale, and surrounding Montgomery County communities.
 We also work with clients throughout Pennsylvania via telehealth, so geography doesn’t have to be a barrier.